June 24, 2021

 Especially in a business with multiple MOT testing sites, managing all the functions of MOT compliance can be a challenge…

 The answer is to have suitably trained and upskilled members in your MOT management team, who know what the DVSA are looking for and are responsible for compliance at each site.
 This creates a complete “span of control” from the top to the bottom of your business.

 Combine this with a Quality Management System which gives MOT business owners, often busy with other areas of their main role, visibility of each MOT site’s progress towards DVSA compliance.

 We can help you across your business no matter the size.

-It is a mandatory requirement that you appoint at least one MOT Site Manager at each VTS (MOT Testing Guide, pages 171-2).
+It is a mandatory requirement that you appoint at least one MOT Site Manager at each VTS (MOT Testing Guide, section M).

 The DVSA are looking for a day-to-day manager who is actually on site and hands-on with running the VTS.
 They are particularly concerned when they see that site management duties have been given to an After-Sales Manager, who they suspect does not have the skills or the time for the job.
 It is better to give the Site Manager role to your top MOT tester.
 At least they will know and understand the world of MOTs.
 You will need to appoint more than one to cover holidays and absences.

 MOT Site Managers ensure compliance at a VTS level, as they are responsible for managing each MOT testing site and its testers.
 By appointing and training the right people as MOT Site Managers, you have a person accountable for compliance at each site, creating that span of control across your business.

 According to the “Manage your MOT centre” Guidance, the DVSA say you should: “put management systems in place to run your business.”